Paulms/ConservationLawsDiffEq.jl/README.md

 `mesh` a valid finite volumes mesh.

 `boundary_conditions` a set of boundary conditions among: `Dirichlet()`, `ZeroFlux()` and `Periodic()`.
-*Note:* Dirichlet boundary values are defined by initial condition.
+*Note:* Dirichlet boundary values are defined by the initial condition.

 `Df`: is an optional Jacobian of the flux function.